 Background: Oxygen Levels in Air

 By volume, dry air contains 78.09% nitrogen, 20.95% oxygen 0.93% argon, 0.04% carbon dioxide, and small amounts of other gases.

-Oxygen deficiency at levels below 16% is dangerous for humans.
+Oxygen deficiency at levels below 16% is dangerous for human life.
 The challenge is that the difference between 16% and 21% is typically made up of inert, odorless gases like nitrogen, argon or carbon dioxide, so the oxygen deficiency may not be noticed immediately.
-If oxygen levels remain low, sudden unconsciousness without symptoms can occur.
+If oxygen levels remain low, sudden unconsciousness or death without symptoms may occur.